AP® Environmental Science Free-Response Questions (FRQs)

 3. Read the questions carefully

-Each question will provide information on what to include and what not to include in your answers.
-As you read a question, underline important information, such as task verbs, values, units, or the information you need to exclude.
-When you finish writing your answer, re-read the question to make sure that you included all the important details and avoided writing unnecessary information.
+Carefully read each question to ensure you know what to include and what to exclude in your answers.
+Underline important details, such as task verbs, values, units, and any specific instructions.
+After writing your response, re-read the question to confirm that you've addressed all necessary points and avoided unnecessary information.

-Although each FRQ will use the same task verbs like identify, describe, or explain to check your knowledge related to the given prompt, they will require different types of approaches while answering the answer.
-Below are examples of each AP Environmental Science free-response question that you will see on the exam.
+Although each APES FRQ will use the same task verbs such as identify, describe, or explain to check your knowledge related to the given prompt, they will require different approaches while answering the question.
+Below are examples of each AP Environmental Science free-response question on the exam.

 Directions: Answer all three questions, which are weighted equally; the suggested time is about 22 minutes for answering each question.
 Write all your answers in the Free Response booklet.
 Where calculations are required, clearly show how you arrived at your answer.
 Where explanation or discussion is required, support your answers with relevant information and/or specific examples.
 You may plan your answers in this orange booklet, but no credit will be given for anything written in this booklet.
 You will only earn credit for what you write in the separate Free Response booklet.